plone/training/dexterity_2.rst

 .. note::

-    Just for completeness sake, this is what would have to happen for the first option:
+    Just for completeness sake, this is what would have to happen for the first option (associating the ITalk interface with a Talk class):

     * Create a new class that inherits from ``plone.dexterity.content.Container`` and implements the marker interface.